hannah-scott/lark/README.md

 # lark

-A light markup language in the public domain.
+lark is a lightweight markup language designed for my website, HD-DN.
+The language is in the public domain and I exert no rights over it.

 ## Structure